Skip to content

 Calculate the posterior variance for the batch effect parameters.

-Iteratively solve for the posterior mean and variance of the batch effect parameters.
+Iteratively solve for posterior mean and variance of batch-effect parameters.

 Run ComBat harmonisation on the data and return the harmonized data.